Skip to main content

 This kind of testing helps confirm whether the system behaves as expected before rolling out wider changes.

-Step 5: Gather Key Information Before Contacting Support
+Step 5: Gather key information before contacting Support

 If you’ve followed the steps above and still believe there’s an issue, we’re here to help!
+Reporting issues effectively plays a key role on our analysis and response.
+To help us help you faster, please include:

 • A clear description of the problem